agilecustoms/release/docs/best-practices.md

     npm-extra-deps: conventional-changelog-conventionalcommits@9.1.0
 ```

-For more details see [semantic commits](./features/semantic-commits.md)
+For more details see [Semantic commits](./features/semantic-commits.md)

 ## Company-specific gha-release wrapper

 In many [examples](./examples) you may some inputs repeat, such as `aws-account`, `aws-region`, `aws-role`.
-You can reduce code reputation by creating your own wrapper around `agilecustoms/release`.
+You can reduce code repetition by creating your own wrapper around `agilecustoms/release`.
 For this just create a new GH repo with single file `action.yml`, see example [gha-release](./examples/gha-release).
 Here you provide company-specific defaults, see comment `# company-specific defaults`.
 For parameters that may vary - you add them in `inputs` section and pass them through, see comment `# pass through inputs`.